susji/lilmon/README.md

 transferred outside their host of origin with relative ease.
 It's just not something I'm especially interested in.

+## How do I access the values lilmon has gathered?

+Make sure you have `sqlite3` installed and do something like

+    $ sqlite3 'file:/var/lilmon/db/lilmon.db?mode=ro' \
+          'SELECT * FROM lilmon_metric_METRIC_NAME'

+Note the `mode=ro` part for read-only.

 ## Warning about user privileges

 Please note that lilmon executes the metrics commands as the user it is started